nodejs/node/doc/api/buffer.md

 ### `Blob` objects and `MessageChannel`

-Once a {Blob} object is created, it can be sent via `MessagePort` to multiple destinations without transfering or immediately copying the data.
+Once a {Blob} object is created, it can be sent via `MessagePort` to multiple destinations without transferring or immediately copying the data.
 The data contained by the `Blob` is copied only when the `arrayBuffer()` or `text()` methods are called.